BoomerangProject/EthereumIdentitySDK/README.md

 # Boomerang Universal Login Proof of Concept
 The Boomerang Universal Login Proof of Concept will bootstrap the Ethereum IdentitySDK github project and build features upon it.

+### When building, use the manual option currently.

 [![Build Status](https://travis-ci.com/EthWorks/UniversalLoginSDK.svg?branch=master)](https://travis-ci.com/EthWorks/UniversalLoginSDK)

 # Ethereum IdentitySDK